KevinAst/feature-u/docs/usage.md

 There is no real app-specific code in it ... **not even any global initialization**!
 That is because **each feature can inject their own app-specific constructs**!!
-The mainline merely accumulates the Aspects and Features, and starts the app by invoking `launchApp()`:
+The mainline merely accumulates the Aspects and Features, and starts the app by invoking
+{{book.api.launchApp}}:

 **`src/app.js`**
 ```js